-I recently saw a post by Dr Sam Bunting on cleansing last month and it confirmed my experience – double cleansing isn’t a necessity.
-I’m not saying single cleansing is either.
-I’m just sharing my experience of both and concluding that single cleansing seems to be working better for my skin, at least for now.
+I recently saw a post by a cosmetic dermatologist and it confirmed my experience – double cleansing isn’t a necessity.
+I’m not saying single cleansing is for everyone either, I just hate blanket rules being imposed on people's skincare habits!
+I’m sharing my experience of both and concluding that single cleansing seems to work better for my skin, at least for now.
 As with most things in skincare, you need to find what works best for your skin - and that will be different for different people.
 The only common rule is that everyone needs to cleanse their skin daily!
-If your skin isn't feeling balanced, and particularly if it's dry or sensitive, and you are double cleansing currently, it may be worth revisiting how you cleanse your skin.
-Equally single cleansing with a non-emulsifying oil cleanser for example might not be the right solution for you if you have skin that becomes easily clogged / prone to breakouts.
-I’m not ruling out double cleansing altogether.
-I’d probably be tempted to double cleanse if I still worked in London, as my face feels so grimy after a day there!
-Or if I was wearing heavy make up (very rare for me these days), I'm more inclined to double cleanse.
+If your skin isn't feeling balanced, and particularly if it's dry or sensitive, and you are double cleansing currently, it may be worth revisiting how you cleanse your skin and the cleansing products you're using.
+Equally, single cleansing with a non-emulsifying oil cleanser for example might not be the right solution for you if you have skin that is very oily or congested.
+I don't rule out double cleansing altogether.
+I double cleanse after a day in London, as my face feels so grimy after a day there, or if I wear heavy make up (very rare for me these days), I would double cleanse.
+But for most days where I'm barely wearing make up and use a sunscreen which doesn't leave a thick layer of product on my face, a decent single cleanse (with the right cleanser!) does the job for me!

 So how wedded to double cleansing are you?